ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 * The customer is requesting an update about an order via email
 * The call center agent processes the customer inquiry utilizing a chatbot in MS Teams
 * The first step of the business process is to the search the agents Outlook inbox for customer inquiries via the MS Graph API
-* After the customer is identified via the first- and last-name, the chatbot then enables the agent to search within the SAP sales order for the open order status via the SAP Graph API
+* After the sales order of a customer is identified, the chatbot then enables the agent to search with the sales order id within SAP for sales order details using the SAP Graph API
+* The chatbot returns the sales order details and with a click of a button the details the agent can call the customer out of MS Teams
 * Optional / Next step: The agent now could send an email using the MS Graph API to update the customer about the sales orders status.

 Summarized: